smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/task-types/task_cborparse.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "CBOR Parse Task"
+title: 'CBOR Parse Task'
-permalink: "docs/jobs/task-types/cborparse/"
+permalink: 'docs/jobs/task-types/cborparse/'
 ---

 CBOR Parse tasks parse a CBOR payload, typically as part of a Direct Request workflow.
 In Direct Request, a user makes an on-chain request using a `ChainlinkClient` contract, which encodes the request parameters as CBOR.
 See below for an example.